ralph7777/Logistics_Application/README.md

 These trucks then transport the ordered itemsover approved shipping routes.
 The ordered items are unloaded, unpacked and delivered to their destination facility.

-Our project is to develop an application that will perform these Order Processing & Logistics functions – it will automatically processcustomer orders –a very time-intensive process when done manually.
+Our project develops an application that performs these Order Processing & Logistics functions – it automatically processes customer orders –a very time-intensive process when done manually.

+Read Logistics_Application.pdf for more details.